 Higher-end video cards come with a fan built into the unit, so there is no need to install a fan on or inside a video card.
-If the fan in the video card stops working, you can try cleaning it out using compressed air, to see if that resolves the issue.
-Otherwise, you will need to replace the video card to prevent it from overheating.
+If the fan in the video card stops working, you can try cleaning it out using compressed air to see if that resolves the issue.
+Otherwise, you need to replace the video card to prevent it from overheating.